srinathsai/Multi-threading/README.md

 Description :-
   This task main aim is to achive multi threading using pthreads in which 3 threads simultaneously read 3 lines, line by line of a text file and print histogram of characters with their frequencies for every line.
-This code has been coded in accordance with putty cluster in csx given by Oklahoma state university but it's working is universal.
+This code has been coded in accordance with putty cluster in csx given by Oklahoma state university but it's working is universal. <br />

-Steps to run:-
+Steps to run:- <br />
   1)First all the linux commands will be handy here,if not linux you should load your own text file and change in the code, name of your input text file in main function in one of the paramaters in fopen. <br />
   2)After loading of text file compiling must be done by using Linux commands or in accordance with your compiler. <br />
   3)Next,if Linux is your compiler, then beside ./a.out you should mention your required thread numbers to process. <br />